mayTermux/myTermux/README.md

   - **Battery & Storage icon not showing**

-  If you want Battery icon showing you must install app <strong>Termux-API</strong> and for storage you must set to right partition on your Android.
+  If you want Battery icon showing you have to install <strong>Termux-API</strong> app from the same source as your installed Termux (whether from PlayStore or F-Droid).
+Though it is recommended for you to install Termux from F-Droid. <br>For storage info you must set it to the right partition on your Android (e.g `/storage/emulated`).
+  > NOTE:
+  > Please run `df -h` to know where your internal partition is located.

   |Termux-API|Storage|
   |--|--|